Combination of traditional and parametric insurance: calibration method based on the optimization of a criterion adapted to heavy tail losses: Empirical analysis on real data

-where $a$, $b$, and $c$ are parameters to be estimated from the data.
+where $a$, $b$, $c$, $d$, $e$ and $f$ are parameters to be estimated from the data.
+To validate this conditional GPD setting, we fit a GPD on the whole dataset with $\gamma$ and $\sigma$ defined by equation \ref{eq:gamma_real}.
+The results of this fit are presented in table \ref{tab:fitgpd} in the appendix.
+We perform a new Cramér--von Mises goodness-of-fit test, which fails to reject the null hypothesis of a conditional GPD, with a p-value of 0.5015.
+As shown in table \ref{tab:fitgpd}, all the fitted parameters ($\hat{a}$, $\hat{b}$, $\hat{c}$, $\hat{d}$, $\hat{e}$ and $\hat{f}$) are highly significant.
+Furthermore, a deviance comparative analysis between the fitted conditional GPD and a GPD with no covariates shows that the index $\mathbf{W}$ significantly contributes to explaining the variability of the tornado losses $Y$, including in the tails.
+This conclusion is also supported by the AIC values (more details can be found in table \ref{tab:deviancegpd} in the appendix).

 As mentioned earlier, $s$ is chosen as the 85$^{\text{th}}$ percentile of the tornado losses per unit area.
 In practice, other choices of $s$ could be made depending on the setting and context without hindering the applicability of the proposed methodology.

 The family of payoff functions is defined as: